code-423n4/2023-05-maia-findings/data/Co0nan-Q.md

 - NC1. claimReward function will send the entire reward if the amountRequested is Zero. https://github.com/code-423n4/2023-05-maia/blob/main/src/uni-v3-staker/UniswapV3Staker.sol#L262C4-L275C1

-The function doesn't check if amountRequested > 0, hence the function will reset the rewards to 0 and send the full reward.
+The function doesn't check if amountRequested > 0, hence the function will reset the rewards to 0 and send the full reward in case the amountRequested = 0

 ```
 function claimReward(address to, uint256 amountRequested) external returns (uint256 reward) {